 Sony MDR-V6. larger.
 (7.4 oz./210g without cord, about $70). larger.
-This free website's biggest source of support is when you use these links, especially this link directly to them at Adorama or at Amazon, when you get anything, regardless of the country in which you live.
+This free website's biggest source of support is when you use these links, especially this link directly to them at Adorama, at Amazon or at B&H Photo when you get anything, regardless of the country in which you live.
 Thanks!
 Ken.

 The Sony MDR-V6 are an extremely sensitive, folding, isolating headphone that's great for enjoying music, travel and monitoring professional field recordings.

 The MDR-V6 is one of today's longest-lived audio products because it's so good and so reasonably priced.
 When I worked in radio in the late 1970s through early 1980s, all my friends carried their Sony MDR-V6 to the shows they DJed.
 (I preferred the less expensive, American-made Koss 4AA for patriotism's sake.)
 Back when digital audio was just being invented by Sony, Sony would tie these MDR-V6 headphones to their latest professional digital audio recorders at AES shows to amaze us with the quality of digital sound.
 In fact, that's why the MDR-V6 says FOR DIGITAL all over it; an historical artifact from the early 1980s.

 The all-metal plug is pure genius, and has been for over thirty years: it's a 3.5mm plug, with a screw-on ¼" adapter for use with professional gear.
 With the adapter screwed-on, it's as good as a real ¼" metal plug.
 The adapter is interchangeable with the screw-in adapters that come with most Beyer headphones, too.

 The MDR-V6 is a fully professional product: all-metal plugs with strain reliefs, coiled cords and even most of each headphone outer case is black anodized aluminum.
 Not bad for $70, and they sound great.